mahmood1996/generic_repository/README.md

 ## Features

-Abstractions for Repository Pattern with Spec pattern support.
+Abstractions for Repository Pattern with Spec pattern support. it can be used as start point for generic repositories with hive, Isar, ObjectBox .... etc